 Conquering the negative self-talk removes one obstacle and lands you closer to addressing the logistical issues.
 A huge barrier however stands between the two, securing the date.
 While I possess no scientific study to back the following up I speculate the cerebral palsy population receives more rejections than their able-bodied peers.
 Enough rejection could empower the negative self-talk to return.

 Rejection use to leave me exploring self-doubt.
-In my memoir Off Balanced (available on the Kindle* and Nook) I talk about my college crush Liz turning me down when I asked her out.
+In my memoir Off Balanced (available at Amazon* and additionally on the Nook) I talk about my college crush Liz turning me down when I asked her out.
 Interestingly enough I felt satisfied after the rejection because I at least made a move.
 Yet I did wonder for a moment if my cerebral palsy played a role in her answer.

 The same question I could let linger with every rejection but rather than dwelling on something I can’t change I eventually learned to look at rejection a different way.
 Focus on times when you assumed the rejecter role.
 For instance in college on two separate instances friends informed me someone we knew liked me.
 Both times I chose to let the information go.
 Essentially I rejected through inaction.
 Remembering the times when I served as the rejecter makes getting rejected feel less personal.

-Hopefully reading today’s post will help you, allow you to realize while cerebral palsy’s interference in your pursuit to find love sucks, you maintain some power.
+Hopefully reading today’s post will help you.
+Allow you to realize while cerebral palsy’s interference in finding love sucks, you maintain some power.
 Concentrate on what you can control.
 Forget what you can’t.

 Know others with cerebral palsy found love and so can you.
 Barton and Megan Cutter (authors of Ink in the Wheels: Stories to Make Love Roll*) shared their love story with #CPChatNow Wednesday, February 11th, 2015.
 Another example I recommend comes from Neil Matheson’s book Daddy Bent-Legs: The 40-Year-Old Musings of a Physically Disabled Man, Husband, and Father*.
 Neil shares his frustrations dating and his hesitation to date somebody else in the disability community.
 Very good stuff!

-Whether your love will come from an inter-ability relationship or a relationship with a disabled partner, remember you can find love.
+Whether your love will come from an inter-ability relationship or a relationship with a disabled partner, remember finding love remains possible.